 The State of Health and Development

-MI is working to achieve the following priority objectives in Afghanistan:
+MI is working to achieve the following priority objectives:

 Programs and Results

-Child Survival: New Programming for Vitamin A and Zinc Supplementation
+Child Survival: Supporting Vitamin A and Creating Models for Zinc

 Vitamin A Supplementation

 MI continues to support twice-yearly vitamin A supplementation through local health services during Vitamin A Months and in conjunction with the country´s immunization program.
 We are helping improve planning activity, facilitating refresher training for health staff, and helping improve distribution of the vitamin A capsules, especially to reach the most vulnerable children.

 MI is helping create models for the delivery of zinc supplements with oral rehydration salts for the treatment of childhood diarrhoea.
 We are helping to build government commitment and capacity, strengthen the supply chain, support public education about zinc, modify the monitoring system, and support supervision and evaluation of the program.

 Child Development: Accelerating Iodization and Introducing New Supplementation

 MI is providing technical assistance to small scale salt processors (salt farmers) in the Bima and Lombok districts of West Nusa Tenggara province.
 This support includes the provision of mobile iodization units, hand mixers, and hand sprayers.
 It also includes helping build, in collaboration with UNICEF, the capacity of the government to enforce the law prohibiting the distribution of non-iodized salt.
 MI helped establish a local cooperative of Bima salt farmers to produce labelled iodized salt for distribution through community health centres and local markets.